-- I/O was lacking from the MPI-1 specification - Due to need, it was defined independently, then subsumed into MPI-2 - HPC Parallel I/O requires some extra work, but it - potentially provides high throughput and - offers a single (unified) file for viz and pre/post processing. - Alternative I/O schemes are simple enough to code, but have either - poor scalability (e.g., single task is a bottleneck) or - file management challenges (e.g., files must be collected from local disk). - MPI-IO provides - mechanisms for performing synchronization, - syntax for data movement, and - means for defining noncontiguous data layout in a file (MPI datatypes).
+- Two common alternatives to parallel MPI-IO are: - 1.
+Rank 0 accesses a file; it gathers/scatters file data from/to other ranks. - 2.
+Each rank opens a separate file and does I/O to it independently. - Alternative I/O schemes are simple enough to code, but have either - 1.
+Poor scalability (e.g., the single task is a bottleneck) or - 2. ile management challenges (e.g., files must be collected from local disk). - MPI-IO provides - mechanisms for performing synchronization, - syntax for data movement, and - means for defining noncontiguous data layout in a file (MPI datatypes).